MicrosoftDocs/visualstudio-docs/docs/extensibility/open-folder.md

 ## Workspace settings

-Workspaces have an [IWorkspaceSettingsManager][Doc:IWorkspaceSettingsManager] service with simple but powerful control over a workspace.
+Workspaces have an <xref:Microsoft.VisualStudio.Workspace.Settings.IWorkspaceSettingsManager> service with simple but powerful control over a workspace.
 For a basic overview of settings, see [Customize build and debug tasks][Ref:TasksLaunchSettings].

 Settings for most `SettingsType` types are _.json_ files, such as _VSWorkspaceSettings.json_ and _tasks.vs.json_.

 The power of workspace settings centers around "scopes," which are simply paths within the workspace.
-When a consumer calls [IWorkspaceSettingsManager.GetAggregatedSettings][Doc:IWorkspaceSettingsManager.GetAggregatedSettings], all the scopes that include the requested path and type of setting are aggregated.
+When a consumer calls <xref:Microsoft.VisualStudio.Workspace.Settings.IWorkspaceSettingsManager.GetAggregatedSettings>, all the scopes that include the requested path and type of setting are aggregated.
 Scope aggregation priority is as follows:

 1. "Local settings", which is typically the workspace root's `.vs` directory.
 1. The requested path itself.